he stated that he intended to move all Native Americans to the Great planes.

-As American ______ expanded westward by the 1830s, many Native Americans still lived in the ______ part of the country.
-The “Five Civilized Tribes” - Cherokee, Creek, Seminole,______, and Choctaw.
-These tribes had established _______societies with successful _______.
+As American settlers expanded westward by the 1830s, many Native Americans still lived in the Eastern part of the country.
+The “Five Civilized Tribes” - Cherokee, Creek, Seminole,Chickasaw, and Choctaw.
+These tribes had established farming societies with successful economics.

 Indian Territory (1834)